corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 The Corda container images must be in a registry that is accessible from the Kubernetes cluster in which Corda will run.
 By default, the images are made available via Docker Hub.
-If your Kubernetes cluster is able to pull images from Docker Hub, you may skip this section.
+If your Kubernetes cluster can pull images from Docker Hub, you can skip this section.
 If not, then the following instructions describe how to push the images from the provided `tar` file into a container registry that is accessible from the cluster.

 1. Download `corda-worker-images-Fox.tar` from the [R3 Customer Hub](https://r3.force.com/).